kubesphere/helm-charts/src/main/gitlab/doc/development/checkconfig.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # checkConfig template

-The purpose of this template is to provide a means to prevent users from deploying the helm chart, or updates to it, in what would be a broken state due to known problematic configurations.
+The purpose of this template is to provide a means to prevent users from deploying the Helm chart, or updates to it, in what would be a broken state due to known problematic configurations.

 The design makes use of multiple templates, providing a modular method of declaring and managing checks.
 This is to aid in simplification of both development and maintenance.